linkedin/data-integration-library/docs/parameters/ms.validation.attributes.md

 A rule is accepted as a JsonObject with following Keys
 - **threshold**: represents the percentage of acceptable failure or required success
 - **criteria**: this value can be "fail" or "success"
-- **errorColumn**: this value is optional and is required when we require to filter the failure records based on a specific column
+- **errorColumn**: this value is optional, and it is required in order to filter the failure records based on a column, and the records having none-blank value in "errorColumn" are considered failed.

 ### Examples

-Failede records cannot be more than 10% of total records:
+Failed records cannot be more than 10% of total records:

 `ms.validation.attributes={"threshold": "10", "criteria" : "fail"}`